nebrius/honeyhive-interview/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser.
 There is
-a drop target on the page to upload the JSON file and see results.
+a drop target on the page to upload the JSON file from mock-upload-data and see
+results.